This function block controls a mask in an HMI that defines an area serving as background for other objects.

-The input bShow is used to show or hide the mask.
-The background color and a language specific bitmap resource can be set via the inputs lBGClr or iLang and iBmp.
-The background picture is arranged in a way, that the top left corners of the mask and the bitmap match.
+A language specific bitmap resource can be assigned with the help of the inputs iLang and iBmp.
+The background picture is so arranged that top left corners of the mask and the bitmap suit.

-Note: If inputs are not connected, the mask appears with the corresponding default parameters that have been entered in the mask designer.
+Note: If inputs are not connected the mask appears with the corresponding default parameters that have been entered in the mask designer.
 Otherwise the input signal from the function block overwrites the according setting in the parameter dialog.

 The assignment of the mask is displayed in the block by the color of the text boxes.
 A yellowish background indicates a global assignment.
 If the assignment is instanceable, the background is white.
 And at missing or incorrect assignment it is red.